JuliaRobotics/Caesar.jl/docs/src/examples/adding_variables_factors.md

 All factors inherit from one of the following types, depending on their function:
-* `AbstractPrior` is for priors (unary factors) that provide an absolute constraint for a single variable.
+* `AbstractPriorObservation` is for priors (unary factors) that provide an absolute constraint for a single variable.
 A simple example of this is an absolute GPS prior, or equivalently a (0, 0, 0) starting location in a [`Pose2`](@ref) scenario.
   * Requires: A `getSample` function
 * `AbstractRelativeMinimize` uses Optim.jl and is for relative factors that introduce an algebraic relationship between two or more variables.
 A simple example of this is an odometry factor between two pose variables, or a range factor indicating the range between a pose and another variable.
   * Requires: A `getSample` function and a residual function definition